yecril71pl/cpp-docs.pl-pl/docs/standard-library/is-const-class.md

 ### <a name="parameters"></a>Parametry

-`Ty` Typ do zapytania.
+*Ty* typ do zapytania.

 ## <a name="remarks"></a>Uwagi

-Wystąpienie typu predykatu posiada wartość true, jeśli `Ty` jest `const-qualified`.
+Wystąpienie typu predykatu ma wartość true, jeśli *Ty* jest `const-qualified`.

 ## <a name="example"></a>Przykład